ksy141/openmscg/docs/source/commands/cged.rst

 DP requires calculating the residual matrix, ``resmax[i][j]``, which stores the residuals for all sub-segments from i-th atom to j-th atom.
-The time-complexity of calculating this matrix is O(N^3), where N is the number of atoms.
-This is the time-limit step in this algorithm.
-After calculation of residual matrix, the time-complexity for searching global minimum is O(N^2 x P), where P is the number groups (CG sites) to be determined.
+The time-complexity of calculating this matrix is O(N^2), where N is the number of atoms.
+After calculation of residual matrix, the time-complexity for searching global minimum i s O(N^2 x P), where P is the number groups (CG sites) to be determined.

+In real practices, people may try different numbers of CG sites from the same covariance matrix.
+Therefore, a cache file named as ``resmax.cache.npy`` is created in the same folder storing the data of the residual matrix.
+When rerunning the tool with different ``--sites`` option, the residual matrix can be read from this cache file instead of computing it again.
+However, if the PCA data are updated, or the option ``--npc`` is changed, users need to manually remove and re-generate this cache file.

 .. admonition:: Note

   In a testing of CGED on `Intel(R) Xeon(R) Gold 6148 CPU @ 2.40GHz` to map a system with N=372 alpha carbons into P=10 CG sites:

-  * The time of calculating residual matrix is about `2.0` seconds, which means it requires about 11 hours for a system of 10,000 alpha carbons.
+  * The time of calculating residual matrix is about `0.07` seconds, which means it requires about 50 seconds for a system of 10,000 alpha carbons.

   * The time of optimization takes about `0.33` seconds for 10 CG sites, which means it requires about 4 minutes for a system of 10,000 alpha carbons.
 And, mapping this system to 1000 CG sites will require about 400 minutes (~7 hours).